Two Kooks » ALL RECIPES » Soups and Stews » Leftover Turkey Soup With Stuffing Croutons

 Exact measurements for vegetables and croutons are not important.
 Use more or less - or whatever you have on hand.

 1. To enhance broth flavor/depth: The trick to a rich turkey soup is the ratio of turkey bones to water or broth.
-So don't put in too much water - just enough to cover the veggies and bones.
+So don’t put in too much water – just enough to cover the veggies and bones.
 If you find the soup is not flavorful enough, cook it longer (uncovered) for another 15-30 minutes.
-Or add a can of undiluted chicken broth e.g. Campbells or chicken bullion cubes.
+Or add a can of undiluted chicken broth e.g. Campbells or chicken bouillon cubes.

-2. Make Ahead: The soup can be made up to 3-4 days ahead and kept in the fridge covered.
-The stuffing croutons would have to be kept in the fridge so it's best not to make them ahead as they will become soft in the fridge.
-Reheat the soup in the pot and make the stuffing croutons while you are reheating the soup.
+• The stuffing croutons have to be kept in the fridge so it’s best not to bake them ahead as they will become soft in the fridge.

 Nutrition